taylor-rao/Taylor-Rao/README.md

 #Capstone

-The dataset I used was given to me by the statistics department who got it from the A&M baseball team.
+The dataset I used was given 'origional_game_data.xlsx' to me by the statistics department who got it from the A&M baseball team.

 My goal with this project was for coaches of A&M's baseball team to be able to use scouting reports to determine which of their batters to match up against which of the oposing team's pitchers.